okeeffed/developer-notes/manual/Product-Discovery/Lean-Canvas.md

 ## Intro

-The `Lean Canvas` helps to quickly formulate possible business models, product launches, campiagns and variations of, and communicate this with stakeholders.
+The `Lean Canvas` helps to quickly formulate possible business models, product launches, campaigns and variations of, and communicate this with stakeholders.

 It is an enabler for a effectively "communicating the model/idea".